bbepoch/HoiTransformer/README.md

 7.Test a [model](https://drive.google.com/drive/folders/1RY_4rrUuFzlTfFp5IVTNauB0-Sd0fphW?usp=sharing).
 ```
 python3 test.py --backbone=resnet50 --batch_size=1 --dataset_file=hico --log_dir=./ --model_path=your_model_path
 ```

 ## Annotations
-We propose a new annotation format 'ODGT' which is much easier to understand, and we have provided annotation files for all the existing benchmarks, i.e. HICO-DET, HOI-A, V-COCO, so just use them.
-The core structure of ODGT format is:
+We propose a new annotation format 'ODGT' which is much easier to understand, and we have provided annotation files for all the existing benchmarks, i.e. HICO-DET, HOI-A, V-COCO, so you don't have to know how to get it, just use it.
+The core structure of 'ODGT' format is:
 ```
 {
     file_name: XXX.jpg,